 “At the beginning of the summer he was already able to get around to playing three-octave scales in a few different keys.
 Now, he is able to play all 10 of the three-octave scale requirements for All State with arpeggios in tempo.

 “This is an incredible amount of growth for such a short period of time.
 I am very proud of the work he has done and of his determination to gain mastery of the viola!

 “I am so incredibly happy that your organization is here to help students go beyond their regular classroom education and excel in the arts by providing scholarships for summer programs and after school programs!
 I’ve attached a picture here from one of our Zoom meetings.” – Kaitlin Springer of The Florida Orchestra

-Socially distant dance at the Academy of Ballet Arts
+Socially-distant dance lessons at the Academy of Ballet Arts

 “Marissa acquired a new confidence and improved technically beyond my expectations.
 She benefited the most from Somatic class.
 Ms. Noa helped her understand the complexities of her body and showed her exercises to improve her muscular challenges.
 The physical demand of five classes a day, built strength and courage.” – Ms. P.

 “De’Jai only knew three students in the program because they all attend PCCA.
 She integrated herself into the whole group extremely well.
 I observed her going over combinations, choreography and somatic exercises with other students.
 She supported her classmates in classroom showings and they supported her growth and performance qualities.” – Ms. P